Last Updated on June 13, 2023 by bethrmartin

 Are you a foodie constantly checking Resy for the newest en vogue tasting menu?
 Instead of letting these experiences live in your memory, save the menus and frame them as wall art.
 This would be a charming addition to your dining room.
 Extra points if you can score the chef’s signature.

 A lush, green vertical garden can be a major showpiece.
 Many systems are made for this, but you can also be creative.
-Place air plants on a champange riddling rack or use reclaimed fixtures as a vertical planter.
+Place plant cuttings in a champagne riddling rack to make your own propagation station.

 Don’t keep your grandma’s handwritten lasagna recipe hidden in the drawer for another second.
 Recipes, or even a single recipe, will look great on the wall of your kitchen.
 But watch out – you might have guests making special dinner party requests!